 BNNT, LLC tubes are synthesized using the high temperature/high pressure (HTP) method, also called the pressurized vapor/condenser (PVC) method.
-This method produces highly flexible, high aspect ratio BNNTs with high crystallinity.
-They are few to single walled tubes with 2 and 3 walls being the most common morphology.
-The as-grown material has a cotton-like appearance with an unusually low tap density.
+This method produces highly flexible, large aspect ratio BNNTs with high crystallinity.
+Key specifications of our material are summarized in the table below.

 Read the full "Boron Nitride Nanotube: Synthesis and Applications" paper.